libp2p/js-libp2p/examples/delegated-routing/README.md

 2. Run the IPFS daemon: `ipfs daemon`
 3. The daemon will output a line about its API address, like `API server listening on /ip4/127.0.0.1/tcp/8080`
 4. In another window output the addresses of the node: `ipfs id`.
 Make note of the websocket address, it will contain `/ws/` in the address.
+  - If there is no websocket address, you will need to add it in the ipfs config file (`~/.ipfs/config`)
+  - Add to Swarm Addresses something like: `"/ip4/127.0.0.1/tcp/4010/ws"`
-5. In `./src/libp2p-bundle.js` check if the host and port of your node are correct, according to the previous step.
+5. In `./src/libp2p-configuration.js` check if the host and port of your node are correct, according to the previous step.
 If they are different, replace them.
 6. In `./src/App.js` replace `BootstrapNode` with your nodes Websocket address from step 4.
 7. Start this example: